 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.

 Contents of this article:

 Here are some key points about potatoes.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 1) Bone health